-Community Garden Coordinators are incredible volunteers who help gardens grow.
-This page includes resources to help you start, administer, and grow your community garden.
+Community Garden Coordinators are incredible volunteers who help neighbors learn how to grow healthy food for themselves and their family.
+This page includes resources to help you start, administer and grow your community garden.
 Thank you for all that you do!

 Managing a Community Garden

 - Community Garden Coordinator Handbook – A best practices handbook created in 2018 from and for the Marion Polk Food Share community garden network.